ijmeisner/babyNames/README.md

 # derbyHorses
-A Java Swing application showing the relationship being
+A Java Swing application showing the relationship between KY Derby prep races and the winning KY Derby Horse